The Vector Grounding Problem: Five notions of Grounding

 \subsection{Epistemic Grounding}

 Finally, the notion of grounding is occasionally used by NLP researchers to refer more minimally to the relationship between linguistic expressions and information stored in knowledge bases \citep{poonGroundedUnsupervisedSemantic2013, tsaiConceptGroundingMultiple2016, chanduGroundingGroundingNLP2021,thoppilanLaMDALanguageModels2022}.
 For example, an expert system may contain a knowledge base of facts and rules belonging to a particular domain.
 When the system receives user input, it can query this knowledge base to determine an appropriate response.
 A classic example is MYCIN, an expert system for diagnosing infectious blood diseases \citep{shortliffeMycinKnowledgeBasedComputer1977}.
 When given patient symptoms, MYCIN would search its knowledge base of medical rules and facts to suggest possible diagnoses and recommend treatments.
 In this system, language is grounded in the structured knowledge contained in the expert system's knowledge base.
-We can call this notion \emph{epistemic grounding}.
+We call this notion \emph{epistemic grounding}.

 There are two ways in which current LLMs may involve epistemic grounding.
 Firstly, they can be hooked up to external databases used to retrieve information \citep{borgeaudImprovingLanguageModels2022,thoppilanLaMDALanguageModels2022}.
 Secondly, it has been suggested that even LLMs that are not augmented with retrieval capabilities might be functionally similar to knowledge bases themselves \citep{petroniLanguageModelsKnowledge2019}.
-Indeed, they may encode a significant amount of world knowledge in their weights after pre-training on a very large corpus, as illustrated by the remarkable performance of state-of-the-art LLMs on a wide range of factual question-answering benchmarks \citep{openaiGPT4TechnicalReport2023,bubeckSparksArtificialGeneral2023}.
+Indeed, they may encode a significant amount of world knowledge in their weights after pre-training, as illustrated by the remarkable performance of state-of-the-art LLMs on a wide range of factual question-answering benchmarks \citep{openaiGPT4TechnicalReport2023,bubeckSparksArtificialGeneral2023}.